catalyst-cooperative/pudl/docs/dev/nightly_data_builds.rst

-To test whether your GCP account is set up correctly and authenticated you can run the following command to list the contents of the cloud storage bucket containing the PUDL catalog data.
+To test whether your GCP account is set up correctly and authenticated you can run the following command to list the contents of the cloud storage bucket containing the PUDL data.
 This doesn't actually download any data, but will show you the versions that are available:

 .. code::